Blobfolio/refract/README.md

 (You can preview the proposed images in any application of your choosing.
 Web browsers are a nice, lightweight option.)

-If your answers and the file sizes work out right, a final best-case copy will be created in the source directory with `.webp` or `.avif` appended to the source path, e.g. `/path/to/image.jpg.webp`.
+If your answers and the file sizes work out right, a final best-case copy will be created in the source directory with `.avif`, `.jxl`, or `.webp` appended to the source path, e.g. `/path/to/image.jpg.webp`.

-Encoding performance is on par with standalone encoders like `cwebp` and `cavif`.
-WebP is generally pretty zippy, but AVIF can be a bit slow.
+Encoding performance is on par with each format's standlone encoder — `cavif` for AVIF, `cjxl` for JPEG XL, and `cwebp` for WebP.
+WebP is generally pretty zippy, but AVIF and JPEG XL can be a bit slow, even with parallelization.
 If running this against thousands of images, make yourself a pot of coffee ahead of time. :)